 The legal case regarding trademarks is an interesting one: Did the Federation essentially waive any claim due to their alleged inaction?
 Would the Federation be unfairly enriching themselves by taking control of the Foundation marks (and thereby the good name they’ve developed)?

 Status of the case: An extension was granted to the Federation to respond to the lawsuit, and apparently the parties are having conversations, but the nature of those discussions were not disclosed.
-A joint status report is due February 1, so perhaps cooler heads are going to prevail here.

 - Crossfire v.
 USSF/MLS/Tottenham

 Another case which threatens to change the course of soccer in the United States from the youth academies to MLS.
 I’ve written a ton about the issues here, which center around solidarity payments (sp) and training compensation (tc).
 SP/TC are a system by which teams are rewarded for developing players who are later sold (solidarity payments) or sign their first professional contracts (training compensation).
 It’s a system used all over the world…except in the US, where MLS has refused to participate, and the USSF has refused to get involved to make them.

 In 2015, Crossfire Premier decided to push the issue after Deandre Yedlin was sold by MLS to Tottenham, and requested the appropriate solidarity payments.
 MLS refused and kept all of the money, and Crossfire went to the Dispute Resolution Chamber to get relief.
 Neither MLS nor the USSF ever filed a response.
 Tottenham did, and basically blamed MLS and the USSF for the whole thing.